 For the 2021/22 season, Jurgen Klopp has gone for the 4-3-3 Holding formation, which leaves him with a striker upfront followed by two wingers and a CDM in-between the two CB’s and the two CM’s.

-This 4-3-3 holding formation allows for your offensive players to be aggressive in attack with decent creative support and distribution by the center midfielders while the fullbacks shift forward and the CB’s and the CDM act as the front line of defense.
+4-3-3 holding is the best Liverpool formation in FIFA 22 as it allows for your offensive players to be aggressive in attack with decent creative support and distribution by the center midfielders while the fullbacks shift forward and the CB’s and the CDM act as the front line of defense.